I am skilled at the following languages/frameworks

 Current

-I lead the 100-person Penn Aerospace Club.
-This includes overseeing four sub-teams and coordinating launches.
+Club.
+This included overseeing four sub-teams and coordinating launches.

 Past